hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/management/migration_required.md

 MIGRATION REQUIRED

 It looks like this wallet was created in a non-standard manner.
-While the wallet works in the Unstoppable app and is secure it is not a standard-compliant wallet and is not compatible with other standard-compliant wallet apps.
+While the wallet works in the CoinDex app and is secure it is not a standard-compliant wallet and is not compatible with other standard-compliant wallet apps.

 As a result, restoring access to this wallet in other wallet apps will not be possible.
 It's  recommended to set up a new wallet using an English words list and transfer all funds to that new wallet.